CodingTrain/website-archive/_CodingInTheCabana/003-hilbert-curve.md

     author: "3Blue1Brown"
     video_id: "3s7h2MHQtxc"
 ---

-In this video I use Processing 4 to make a Pseudo Hilbert Curve and animate it.
+It's the third episode of Coding in the Cabana!
+On this snowy day, I attempt to animate the path of the classic "space filling curve" known as the Hilbert Curve.